carrot-garden/carrot-nexus/carrot-nexus-aws-s3-publish-plugin/readme.md

 additionally, plugin runs a task on schedule which ensures that pre-existing artifacts are also published;

-finally, when plug-in is **enabled** and amazon s3 bucket becomes unavailable for any reason, you will not be able to deploy or cache any artifacts in the affected/configured repositories, until that bucket becomes available again;
+finally, when plug-in is **enabled** and amazon s3 bucket becomes **unavailable** for any reason, you will not be able to deploy or cache any artifacts in the plugin-configured repositories, until that bucket becomes available again;

 ### repo